>cut down

 take it from me man.
 I'm awaiting blood results for my liver.
 Years of drinking and the liver is starting to be in pain.
 By the time you get liver pain it's already too late.
 You're damaging your liver with every drink without realising it, you will only get the wake up call when it is too late with your liver.

-How the fuck do you even become an alcoholic?
-I'm legit curious cause I drank my fair amount as a teen, and after that one hangover I just fucking stopped.
+How the frick do you even become an alcoholic?
+I'm legit curious cause I drank my fair amount as a teen, and after that one hangover I just fricking stopped.
 What made you an addict?
 Permanent access to alcohol?
 It can be expensive.
 The pleasure it gives you?
 The hangover are the worst part, I can't see myself getting addicted to that shit

 >how can you possibly become addicted to something makes you feel good and makes all your problems go away?